 any Pinna nobilis?

 Sea Watchers (Observadores del Mar) is a portal for marine research that opens the way for citizen science to be a support tool for marine biodiversity monitoring programs.
-They have established an alliance to continue promoting, collaboratively, marine citizen science for the monitoring, knowledge and conservation of the Pinna nobilis in the Mediterranean.
+They have established an alliance to continue promoting, marine citizen science for the monitoring and conservation of the P. nobilis in the Mediterranean.

 As a critically endangered species, and included in the IUCN Red List, it is becoming increasingly difficult to observe still-living Pinna nobilis individuals.
 So, if you find any fan mussels, dead or alive, you can help scientist by reporting their location, depth or health condition.
 Your observation is crucial to expand our knowledge of this problem and help scientific community assessing the damage and recovery of the species and proposing management measures to deal with possible similar events.